shopware/docs/guides/plugins/plugins/storefront/add-custom-controller.md

 ### Storefront Controller class example

 First of all we have to create a new controller which extends from the `StorefrontController` class.
 A controller is also just a service which can be registered via the service container.
-Furthermore, we have to define our `Route` with `defaults` and `_routeScope` via annotation, it is used to define which domain a route is part of and **needs to be set for every route**.
+Furthermore, we have to define our `Route` with `defaults` and `_routeScope` via attributes, it is used to define which domain a route is part of and **needs to be set for every route**.
 In our case the scope is `storefront`.

 ::: info
 Prior to Shopware 6.4.11.0 the `_routeScope` was configured by a dedicated annotation: `@RouteScope`.
 This way of defining the route scope is deprecated for the 6.5 major version.